 - Each forum session will consist of 3-4 threads, which will be graded individually. - Your total participation score for each forum session will be the total score you earned for all the threads in the session. - Each post should LOGICALLY develop one and ONLY one idea (point, opinion, argument, etc.). - You are expected to contribute an average of 5 posts per forum. - Long post beyond 150 words should be avoided - 2.
-Case Analysis Report (Individual) 20%
+Case Analysis Report (Individual) 15%

 During the course, you will be requested to submit via Turnitin (the is a tool for submitting assignments in your campus) a one-page case analysis report for Zipcar case, which we will be discussing during our VC (session 5).
 In this report your are expected to go beyond mere restating of case facts to provide an 1) in-depth quantitative and qualitative assessment of Zipcar venture and business model viability 2) offer recommendation based on this analysis.
 In this analysis and recommendation, you should draw on the reading and the case assigned to session 5, as well as your practical expertise.
 Submission should be one page (A4, Times New Roman 12, Single-spaced, One-inch Margin).
-Please note: 1) the way you STRUCTURE the display of your report is absolutely up to you as long as you communicate clearly your in-depth analysis and the data included in it NOT on the present day information about Zipcar 3) the assignment is NOT answering the case preparation questions available in the syllabus.
+Please note: 1) the way you STRUCTURE the display of your report is absolutely up to you as long as you communicate clearly your in-depth analysis and recommendation 2) the analysis should be based on the case assigned to you in the syllabus and the data included in it NOT on the present day information about Zipcar 3) the assignment is NOT answering the case preparation questions available in the syllabus.
 This is a report so a Q&A format is not acceptable.
 Though, these questions could offer you some guidance as you develop your report

-3. Opportunity Report (Team) 40%
+3. Opportunity Report (Team) 50%